togishan/Phase-4/README.md

 - **✓ RESERVE:**: user can reserve the room.
 - **✓ PERRESERVE:**: user can reserve the room for periodic events.
 Implies RESERVE.
 - **✓ DELETE**: user can delete the reservations for the room.
-- **x LIST**: user can list and view the Event reservations for the room.
-It requires WRITE permission on the Event.
-Owner of the Room can delete any events WRITE permission on event.

 #### 7. Event have their own permissions